Zbigniew Ziobro: Political views

-Ziobro is a Catholic Integralist.
-Believing that Poland is a Catholic nation and should be guided by traditional Catholic morality.
+Ziobro is a Catholic Integralist, believing that Poland is a Catholic nation and should be guided by traditional Catholic morality.

 Ziobro is opposed to the Istanbul Convention against gender violence.
 In July 2020 Ziobro declared he will begin preparing the formal process to withdraw Poland from the treaty.
 He said that the treaty is harmful because it "requires that schools teach children about gender in an ideological way and de-emphasizes biological sex."
 In 2012, when in opposition, Ziobro had referred to the treaty as "an invention, a feminist creation aimed at justifying gay ideology".

 Ziobro is against same sex marriage, with him saying in 2020 that it would be unacceptable for EU institutions to "force Poland to legalize gay marriage so it can get EU financial aid."

-In March 2021, Ziobro justice ministry prepared a bill banning same-sex couples from adopting children, saying “This solution corresponds to the views of the vast majority of Polish society”, favoring the traditional family.
+In March 2021, Ziobro's justice ministry prepared a bill banning same-sex couples from adopting children, saying, “This solution corresponds to the views of the vast majority of Polish society”, favoring the traditional family.

 In August 2021, in the context of the years-long dispute between Poland and the EU over the Polish judicial reform, in particular over the Polish judicial disciplinary panel law, Ziobro said Poland should stay in the EU, but ‘not at any cost’.